JacobBruen/OS-project/README.md

 Round Robin (RR) and
 Priority Scheduling (preemptive and non-preemptive).

-The simulator features a modern GUI built with ttkbootstrap, allowing users to interactively select an algorithm and visualize performance results.
-Results are presented on-screen alongside real-time performance charts, highlighting key metrics such as:
-Average waiting time,
-Average turnaround time,
-Average response time,
-CPU utilization and
-Throughput.

 This project strengthened our understanding of scheduling concepts and required us to apply Python, data structures (PriorityQueue), pandas, and matplotlib in a practical simulation.
 It also emphasized teamwork, modular code design, and user interface development.
 ## Directory Structure